 Alleviation of rural poverty has been one of the avowed objectives of planned development in India.
 Accordingly, the government policies and programmes have been designed.
-However, several drawbacks have been identified from time to time in implementation of these programmes.
-It was therefore realized that a sustainable strategy based on increasing the productive employment opportunities and thereby eliminate proverty is required.
-Integrated rural development aims at both the economic betterment of people as well as greater social transformation.
+However, several drawbacks have been identified from time to time in the implementation of these programs.
+It was therefore realized that a sustainable strategy based on increasing the productive employment opportunities and thereby eliminating poverty is required.
+The integrated rural development aims at both the economic betterment of people as well as greater social transformation.

-Realizing its social responsibility, the University has established the Centre for Integrated Rural Development (CIRD) in December, 2009 with the aim of bringing about integrated rural development through technology transfer to the farmers for the improvement in agricultural production and quality of life.
-The centre would also focus on injecting new technological inputs in agriculture and agro based industries such as biotechnology, biodiversity, eco-technology, etc., and also encourage the farmers to grow tree-born oil seeds for bio-diesel production.
+Realizing its social responsibility, GITAM has established the Centre for Integrated Rural Development (CIRD) in December 2009 with the aim of bringing about integrated rural development through technology transfer to the farmers for improvement in agricultural production and quality of life.
+The centre would also focus on injecting new technological inputs in agriculture and agro-based industries such as biotechnology, bio-diversity, eco-technology, etc., and also encourage the farmers to grow tree-born oilseeds for biodiesel production.

 The centre would act as a catalyst to improve the quality of human life in rural India through its pilot demonstrations and extension programmes.
 The approach is based on the principle of social inclusion in access to technologies to bridge the gap between the rich and poor.

-ObjectivesKeeping the sole aim as “poverty alleviation and improvement of standards of life” for the rural community of Indian population, the centre aims at:
+ObjectivesWith the sole aim of “poverty alleviation and improvement of standards of life” for the rural community of India, the centre aims at:

-- Showing newer income generating means through utilization of the resources available around them through organizing training programmes, workshops and seminars.
+- Showing newer income generating means through utilization of the resources available around them by organizing training programmes, workshops, and seminars.

 - Promotion of environmental quality and management in relation to public health in rural areas.

-- The centre has organized an awareness programme in dryland oil seed cultivation for farmers of Visakhapatnam, Vizianagaram and Srikakulam Districts.
+- The centre has organized an awareness programme in dryland oil-seed cultivation for the farmers of Visakhapatnam, Vizianagaram and Srikakulam Districts.

-- The centre has designed a machine optimizing oil production from pongamia and jetropha seeds to produce bio-diesel at low cost.
-The same machine is placed in the centre labs and being used for bio-diesel production.
+- The centre has designed a machine optimizing oil production from Pongamia and jatropha seeds to produce biodiesel at a low cost.
+The same machine is placed in the centre's labs and being used for biodiesel production.